Operational Flight Surgeon Safety Award

 There are no restrictions as to rank, age or membership in the Society.
 Nominees must be active duty, Reserve, or Guard flight surgeons.

 Any member of the Society can nominate an individual.
 The Chairman of the Awards Committee of the Society will prepare and send a letter to the Command Surgeon of each major command (MAJCOM), including the United States Air Force Academy, the Air National Guard, and the Air Force Reserves.
 Each MAJCOM surgeon’s office may select and present one nominee for consideration to the Awards Committee.
 All nominations should be endorsed by the nominee’s base Chief of Safety.
 The primary nomination will consist of a one-page narrative summary and a two-page curriculum vitae, outlining the nominee’s qualifications for the award and accomplishments.
 The nomination package may be supported by up to four letters of recommendation, each not longer than one page in length.
 One of these recommendations must include an endorsement from the nominee’s base Chief of Safety and one must be from the nominee’s medical group commander or equivalent.
-Nomination packages must be received by the Chairman of the Awards Committee by 28 February 2020.
+Nomination packages must be received by the Chairman of the Awards Committee.

 The Chairman of the Awards Committee will prepare a ballot on which will appear the names of the selected nominees.
 The ballot, as well as a copy of the nominees’ nomination narratives and accompanying recommendations, will be provided to each voting member on the Society’s Awards Committee Review Panel.
 A flight surgeon representative from HQ Air Force Safety Center will be a member on this voting panel.

 Each member will rank the nominees after scoring according to the scheme below or write “abstain” on the ballot.

 10 points for Impact;